babel-blade/babel-blade/docs/graphql-spec.md

 )
 ```

+## Please note

-> **PLEASE NOTE: If your field names coincide with array method names**
+> **If your GraphQL field names coincide with array method names**

-blades don't know if you are accessing an array property or an object property, so we have just gone ahead and blacklisted [all the array prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) for now until we can write iterator blade logic.
+Blades don't know if you are accessing an array property or an object property, so we have just gone ahead and blacklisted [all the array prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) for now until we can write iterator blade logic.
 This will only affect you if you happen to have GraphQL fields named things like "forEach" or "map", which is possible but probably rare.

 If you do actually want a field called "map" for example, destructure it: